-- Stop at the Juneau-Douglas City Museum for a better understanding of Juneau's cultural heritage and community history.
-During the winter months you'll enjoy programs from local experts and artists that allows you to really experience the local culture.
+- Learn the history.
+Stop at the Juneau-Douglas City Museum for a better understanding of Juneau's cultural heritage and visit the Alaska State Museum.

 - Sing your heart out.
 Or just listen at the Thursday night Open Mic at the Alaskan Hotel & Bar.

-- 3,500 reasons to go.
-There’s no better time to visit the Chilkat Bald Eagle Preserve.
-See thousands of eagles gathered to feast on salmon.
-Go mid-month to coincide with the Alaska Bald Eagle Festival.
+- See bald eagles.
+There’s no better time of year to visit the Chilkat Bald Eagle Preserve, where thousands of eagles gather to feast on salmon.
+Go mid-month and check out the Alaska Bald Eagle Festival.